MultiOn vs Firecrawl for bot-protected sites: which supports proxies and remote sessions more reliably?

 -

-2. Firecrawl (Best for static/semi-static crawling)
+2. Firecrawl (Best for large-scale content ingestion and basic scraping)

 What it does well: